Anaesthetist

 What to expect

-- You'll spend most of your time working in a hospital operating theatre but will also work in other departments such as resuscitation services, obstetric units, critical care services and emergency departments.
+- You'll spend most of your time in hospital operating theatres but will also work in departments such as emergency medicine, obstetric units, critical care, and other acute care areas.

 - Jobs in anaesthesia are available at NHS hospitals throughout the UK and in hospitals in the private health sector.

-- The job can be emotionally and physically demanding as you'll be providing anaesthetics and pain relief to patients of all ages, from babies through to the elderly, sometimes in emergency situations.
+- The job can be emotionally and physically demanding as you'll provide anaesthetics and pain relief to patients of all ages, from babies to the elderly, sometimes in emergency situations.
 However, it can also be highly rewarding.

 - You may need to travel to attend training or meetings.
 There are opportunities to work abroad for qualified anaesthetists.